Programme

 Sarah Bauerle Danzman, Indiana University Bloomington

-Victor A. Ferguson, The University of Tokyo (chair)
+Victor A. Ferguson, University of Tokyo (chair)

 Mattias Hessérus, Ax:son Johnson Institute of Statecraft & Diplomacy